eclecticiq/rundoc/README.md

  ```
 ~~~

 Interpreter will be automatically selected using the highlight tag of the code block (in our example `bash`).
-If highlight tag is not specified, bash will be used by default.
+If highlight tag is not specified, rundoc will ignore that code block.

 You can also replay all the actions using the output from running a markdown file.
 Replay will execute all commands as found in the output file.